 As a student-athlete at the University of Tennessee, Cantú put together one of the finest careers in Lady Vols women’s golf history as a member of three NCAA Championship teams (2006-07, 2008-09, 2009-10).
 She earned All-SEC and NCAA East All-Region honors as a senior and ranks eighth in UT history in stroke average (76.16) and second in career rounds played (130).

 In her junior campaign with the Vols, she ranked fourth in the country in three-putt holes (0.70) and 11th in average putts (30.47).
 She was an NCAA Academic All-American in 2007.

 "I am honored to be leading the University of Maryland women's golf program and I want to thank Kevin Anderson and associate athletic director Ryan Bowles for this incredible opportunity,” Cantú said.
 “Maryland has an outstanding reputation both academically and in athletics.
 I am looking forward to continuing to grow this great program coach Jason Rodenhaver has built and taking it to new heights.”

 Prior to arriving to Tennessee, the Monterrey, Mexico, native captured the 2005 Mexican Amateur title and was the runner-up in 2006.
 Cantú has been a member of the Mexican National Team since 2005 and won an individual silver medal to help lead Mexico to team gold at the 2007 University Games in Thailand.

-Cantú graduated from Tennessee with a degree in business administration and is currently working towards a master’s degree in sports management at Baylor.
+Cantú graduated from Tennessee with a degree in business administration and a master’s degree in sports management from Baylor.